Alexco2003/Abyssborne/README.md

    - Once the project is open in Unreal Engine, use the editor to build and run the game, or make modifications as needed.

 ---
+## Documentation

+For a detailed overview of the game development process, features, and insights, check out the [Abyssborne Documentation](Documentation/The%20Journey/README.md).